-- A student can obtain no more than 30 transfer credits from all outside sources (including AP Course Credit and Prior Learning Assessment) for Associate programs. - A student can obtain no more than half the number of credits required for a given certificate. - Only grades of "C" or better will be considered for potential transfer credit. - Courses are considered for transfer credit as they relate to the student's program of study. - Course descriptions are reviewed for course content and in determining equivalency.
+- A student can obtain no more than 30 transfer credits from all outside sources (including AP Course Credit and Prior Learning Assessment) for Associate programs. - A student can obtain no more than half the number of credits required for a given certificate. - Only grades of "C" or better or grades of 70% by permission of the area dean will be considered for potential transfer credit.
+Grades of C- and below are not eligible for transfer credit. - Courses are considered for transfer credit as they relate to the student's program of study.

+- Course descriptions are reviewed for course content and in determining equivalency.
 At times, syllabi and additional consultation with the area academic dean and other support documentation may be necessary. - If a student changes his/her major, a new evaluation request must be submitted as above. - Developmental coursework will not be accepted as transfer credits. - Proficiency courses (those which produce "pass" or "satisfactory" grades) will not be accepted as transfer credits. - Courses taken at some institutions without regional accreditation may not be accepted for transfer credit through traditional means.
-Schools that are vocational or technical in nature without regional accreditation are reviewed through the Office of Prior Learning Assessment (PLA) for potential life experience credit. - Credentials earned outside the United States require external evaluation before submitting to Bucks for review and potential transfer. - Military credentials are reviewed by PLA. - Coursework previously determined for equivalencies can be viewed at the Pennsylvania Transfer and Articulation Center or CollegeTransfer.net, but all coursework presented will be considered based on the above criteria. - The Registrar's Office is responsible for consideration of incoming transfer credit.
+Schools that are vocational or technical in nature without regional accreditation are reviewed through the Office of Prior Learning Assessment (PLA) for potential life experience credit. - Credentials earned outside the United States require external evaluation before submitting to Bucks for review and potential transfer. - Military credentials are reviewed by PLA. - Coursework previously determined for equivalencies can be viewed at the Pennsylvania Transfer and Articulation Center or CollegeTransfer.Net, but all coursework presented will be considered based on the above criteria. - The Registrar's Office is responsible for consideration of incoming transfer credit.
 Concerns or questions regarding transfer credits should be directed to the Registrar at registrar@bucks.edu or 215-968-8000 option #1.